Where to Find the Best Mexican Food in Boston Right Now

 The Sonoran chef behind this South End-born favorite knows real carne asada.
 The tender beef is served a varieties of ways, always with fresh accompaniments, like roasted tomato salsa.
-Chef-owner Allen Rodriguez has since expanded his homestyle fare with locations in Brookline, Belmont, and most recently, Dedham Square.
+Chef-owner Allen Rodriguez has since expanded his homestyle fare with a location in Dedham Square.

 El Pelon Taquería

 There’s a reason that crowds still line up at this pair of Mexican spots in Fenway and Brighton: Loaded Caramelos tacos (tender skirt steak with an ample dollop of guacamole) are a must-order, though Momofuku chef David Chang is partial to a burrito.

 92 Peterborough St., Boston, 617-262-9090, 2197 Comm Ave., Brighton, 617-779-9090, elpelon.com.

 The Central Mexican cuisine at this vibrantly old-school spot truly satisfies, especially the balanced and spicy enmoladas (chicken mole).
 But we keep coming back for the huge and tasty margaritas.